oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-iio-dummy-events-anatomy.md

 </figure>

-The Code 2 illustrates the methods used by the event operations.
+Code 2 illustrates the methods used by the event operations.
 Functions `iio_simple_dummy_read_event_config` and `iio_simple_dummy_write_event_config` are dedicated to read and write configuration data.
-The configuration steps it is flexible to allow users to configure it or get information.
-For read and write information from event, there is function `iio_simple_dummy_read_event_value` and `iio_simple_dummy_write_event_value`.
+The configuration steps is flexible to allow users to configure it or get information from it.
+To access read and write information from event, there are the functions `iio_simple_dummy_read_event_value` and `iio_simple_dummy_write_event_value`.
-Finally, there is a signature for register and unregister events.
+Finally, there is a signature to register and unregister events.
 The implementation of these functions signatures can be found in the `iio_simple_dummy_events.c` file, before we dig in these files, we are going to look at `iio_simple_dummy.c`.